pimalaya/core/README.md

 https://pimalaya.org/

 **Pimalaya** is an ambitious project that aims to improve open-source tools in order to better manage our personal information (as known as [PIM]), which includes emails, events, calendars, contacts and more.

 **The first objective** of the project is to provide [Rust libraries](https://git.sr.ht/~soywod/pimalaya) containing all this [PIM] logic.
-They serve as basement for all sort of top-level
-applications: CLI, TUI, GUI, plugins, servers etc.
+They serve as basement for all sort of top-level applications: CLI, TUI, GUI, plugins, servers etc.

 <table border="1">
   <thead>
     <tr>
       <th>Library</th>
       <th>
-        [Pim] domain(s)
+        Pim domain
       </th>
       <th>Links</th>
     </tr>